khachoang1412/khachoang1412.github.io/_pages/lantern.md

 ## Journal Papers

-1. **Khac-Hoang Ngo**, G. Durisi, A. Graell i Amat, A. Munari, and F. L´azaro, “Timely status updates in slotted ALOHA networks with energy harvesting,” to be submitted to _IEEE Transactions on Communications_, 2023.
+1. **Khac-Hoang Ngo**, G. Durisi, A. Graell i Amat, A. Munari, and F. L´azaro, “Timely status updates in slotted ALOHA networks with energy harvesting,” submitted to _IEEE Transactions on Communications_, 2024.

 1. **Khac-Hoang Ngo**, G. Durisi, A. Graell i Amat, P. Popovski, A. E. Kalor, and B. Soret, “Unsourced multiple access with common alarm messages: Network slicing for massive and critical IoT,” under minor revision to _IEEE Trans.
 Commun._, Feb.
 2023.